Geographic Information Systems

 Overview

-The SCAG GIS Services Program was initiated and organized starting in the late 1980s with the goal of being the preeminent source of information for the southern California region.
+The SCAG GIS Services Program started in the late 1980s to create the preeminent source of information for the Southern California region.
 The purpose of the program is to derive and promote a model policy for distributing geospatial data and other information developed and maintained at SCAG.
-We believe so strongly in providing this service to stakeholders that we have incorporated this philosophy into our Ten Year Strategic Plan.

-• Local governments and public agencies will partner with SCAG on data standardization.
+• Partner with local governments and public agencies on data standardization.

-• Local governments will find more, and diversified, users for their data.
+• Generate opportunities for local governments to find more and diversified users for their data.

-• Data maintenance, update, and metadata documentation will become accepted as part of the normal data distribution business process.
+• Make maintenance, updates and metadata documentation an accepted part of the data distribution process.

-ESRI is the world’s leading provider of geographic information systems (GIS).
+ESRI is the world’s leading provider of GIS technologies.
 Their main site allows users to become acquainted with the benefits and capabilities of GIS.

-ESRI Software Training is available for all levels of GIS (introductory, intermediate, advanced), oftentimes at no price.
+ESRI Software Training is available for all levels of GIS (introductory, intermediate, advanced), oftentimes for free.

 Overview